seo0914/SEH/README.md

-Stereo Feature Learning based on Attention and Geometry for Absolute Hand Pose Estimation in Egocentric Stereo Views
+## Stereo Feature Learning based on Attention and Geometry for Absolute Hand Pose Estimation in Egocentric Stereo Views

+## SEH
 * Our **SEH dataset** is the first hand pose dataset for egocentric stereo vision with **accurate GT 3D hand poses**.
 * Our dataset includes three types of interactions : tapping, drawing, and toruch gestures.
 These interactions were performed on three backgrounds: white, wood, and cluttered.